Ricky Martin: Recognition

 On October 11, 2007, then-mayor of Miami Beach, Florida David Dermer awarded him the key to the city of Miami Beach.
 Puerto Rico named August 31 the "International Ricky Martin Day" in 2008.
 The Government of Spain granted Spanish nationality to Martin in 2011, for being "recognized in different artistic facets".
 In 2018, in recognition of "his dedication to the island and people of Puerto Rico, his philanthropic work to eliminate human trafficking across the Caribbean, and his commitment to the arts", the singer received a proclamation naming June 7 the "Ricky Martin Day" in New York City.
 Throughout his career, Martin has sold over 70 million records making him one of the best-selling Latin music artists of all time.
-In 2022, La Nación estimated his net worth at US$130 million.